Human-centred design 101: here’s what it means for architecture

 6. Culture and identity

-HCAD also acknowledges the importance of local culture and identity.
-These spaces must reflect and respect the unique identities, beliefs and traditions of those who will live there.
+Human-centric architecture also acknowledges the importance of local culture and identity.
+These spaces must reflect and respect the unique identities, beliefs and traditions of those who live there.

 7. Technological integration

-Lastly, incorporating new technologies, such as smart sensor systems, can enhance the comfort, convenience and energy efficiency of new designs.
-These tools can also be adapted to meet the changing needs of the residents in real-time.
+Lastly, incorporating new technologies, such as sensor systems often seen in smart buildings, can enhance the comfort, convenience and energy efficiency of new designs.
+These tools can also be adapted to meet the changing needs of residents in real-time.

 Learn more: Smart buildings, explained – here’s what they mean for the built environment